johnpankowicz/govmeeting-testbfg-3/FrontEnd/ClientApp/src/assets/docs/overview.md

 <markdown ngPreserveWhitespaces>

-New York City is the largest city in the U.S. It produces transcripts of city council meetings.
+New York City is the largest city in the U.S. It also produces transcripts of city council meetings.
 But trying to get them is not easy.
-Their website states that you need to go in person to the city clerk's office and pay $1 per page or $20 for an electronic copy.
+You need to file a request and pay $1 per page or $20 for an electronic copy of each meeting.

 ## The Focus